hdShang/arxiv-daily/docs/cs-GR/2025-11-17/papers/251113009v1-tr-gaussians-high-fidelity-real-time-rendering-of-planar-transmissio.md

 ---
 layout: default
-title: TR-Gaussians: High-fidelity Real-time Rendering of Planar Transmission and Reflection with 3D Gaussian Splatting
+title: "TR-Gaussians: High-fidelity Real-time Rendering of Planar Transmission and Reflection with 3D Gaussian Splatting"
 ---

 # TR-Gaussians: High-fidelity Real-time Rendering of Planar Transmission and Reflection with 3D Gaussian Splatting